sergeynordicresults/sergeynordicresults.github.io/psilocybin.md

 one interesting thought i indeed had:

-1. it's it possible to suffer indefinitely in our universe? (now, we know that the universe will end, check [my post about universe] (https://srghma.github.io/universe)!!, so ♾️ not possible?).
+1. it's it possible to suffer indefinitely in our universe? (now, we know that the universe will end, check [my post about universe](https://srghma.github.io/universe)!!, so ♾️ not possible?).
 1. to create a brain, put it to the machine of suffering, send it to the space with near light velocity, so that no good human could catch it and disable suffering
 1. what is the maximum of the suffering? `Suffering Force` = `Suffering Time` <sub>(till the end of universe?)</sub> * `Suffering Power` <sub>(neutral networks become accustomed to pain OR it's possible to make it novel all the time?)</sub>